AnimeshSamal/ieunited.github.io/index.md

     <div class="content">
       <img src="image/branch.jpg" style="width:100%">
       <h3>Our Batch</h3>
-      <p>It may not be the best branch,not have high placement,but one thing you will find true friendship.from occupying the whole canteen
+      <p>It may not be the best branch,not have high placement,but one thing you will find is true friendship.From occupying the whole canteen
-      to celebrate everyone's birthday like a family..Its I&E here most of the students that joined in this batch cover mostly all region of Odisha amd even from some We hopefully abide by the "Unity in Diversity".Students are not just cooperative but also talented.Family in other term is I&E.
+      to celebrate everyone's birthday like a family..Its I&E here most of the students that joined in this batch cover mostly all region of Odisha and even from some other
+        state.We hopefully abide by the "Unity in Diversity" rule.Students are not just cooperative but also talented.Family in other term is I&E.
-      "I&E is not just a immotion we play together,we laugh together,we live together." </p>
+      "I&E is not just am  emotion we play together,we laugh together,we live together." </p>
     </div>
   </div>
   <div class="column">